helga119/Comment-Toxicity-Model/README.md

 ..... ?

-A Sequential model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor, i used keras to import the seqe api since it would be the fastest asnd easist to create my model and imported a number of layers: lstm(with 32 lstm units, with an activation of 'tanh') dropout bidirectional
+A Sequential model is appropriate for a plain stack of layers where each layer has exactly one input tensor and one output tensor, i used keras to import the seqe api since it would be the fastest asnd easist to create my model and imported a number keras layers: lstm(with 32 lstm units, with an activation of 'tanh') dropout bidirectional